Bhargav108/inventory-ui/README.md

 ### What does this do ?

-It gives you simple bolerpate Admin UI to manage inventory, ui, and dashboard.
+It gives you simple boilerpate Admin UI to manage inventory, ui, and dashboard.

 ### Vue Integrations
   - :heavy_check_mark: Vue.js